Science

 Why Woojer Is Different

-- Used in exploratory settings: Wellness professionals and researchers worldwide have shown interest in vibroacoustic tools like Woojer for non-medical applications.
+• Used in exploratory settings: Wellness professionals and researchers worldwide have shown interest in Woojer for exploratory use.

 Transparency & Ongoing Research

-Individuals with specific health conditions, pregnant women, or anyone with medical implants should consult a healthcare professional before using Woojer products.
+Individuals with specific health conditions, pregnant women, or those using implanted medical devices (e.g., pacemakers) should consult a physician before use.